-Students should contact the Counseling Office (in Student Services Building, 2nd Floor) to petition to take excess units or visit the counseling department webpage at: lacitycollege.edu/Academics/Counseling/Department-Home
+Students should contact the Counseling Office (in the Student Services Building, 2nd Floor) to petition to take excess units or visit the counseling department website at lacitycollege.edu/student-services/counseling.

 In general, students may receive no more than 30 semester units of credit for remedial coursework.
 Exceptions to this limitation exist for students enrolled in ESL courses and students who have learning disabilities.
 "Remedial coursework" is defined as "pre-collegiate basic skills courses" which are described as "those courses in reading, writing, computation, and English as a Second Language which are designated by the community college district as non-degree credit courses."